• About

 Although we are against the use of recreational drugs and we’ve witnessed the negative results, this seems to be the lesser of the evils facing lawmakers.

-Two years ago the Kapiti council voted to allow the sale of ‘legal highs’ or certain synthetic drugs in the district — see this Joel Maxwell story on the stuff website.
+Two years ago the Kapiti council voted to allow the sale of ‘legal highs’ or certain synthetic drugs in the district — see this Joel Maxwell story on the Stuff website.

 Synthetic marijuana has made the news in the last couple of weeks because of the disastrous effects it has on those who smoke it.
 The government can ban it, but to make their substance legal again the manufacturers just need to alter the formula.
 We’re told that the real stuff is getting hard to obtain, so consumers simply switch to this.